French airships operated by the USN: Chalais-Meudon (French State Airship Factory)

 The US Navy purchased the CM-5, which was completed after the armistice.
 The CM airships were 262.5 ft long, 45.7 ft in diameter and were powered by two 230 hp Salmson engines.
 The CM-5 was shipped to Akron, where it was offered for sale.
 There is no record of the USN operating the CM-5.
 One engine car from the CM-5 is in the New England Air Museum at Windsor Locks, Connecticut.

 The US Navy also operated a T-2 type Chalais-Meudon airship Capitaine Caussin.
 The Capitaine Caussin was operated for training at Paimbœuf and Guipavas.
-It was shipped to Hampton Roads, but was not erected or flown after arriving there.
+In Guipavas it was dismantled, taken to Brest, and loaded on the U.S.S.
+Wassaic on December 28, 1918, for transport to Hampton Roads, Virginia.
+Mishandling of the ship's cargo caused considerable damage to the shipping cases carrying the airship's parts.
+That may explain why the Capitaine Caussin was never reassembled or flown after arriving in Virginia.

 Vedette Zodiac

 The Zodiac Group built the VZ-7 and VZ-13.
 Both were operated at NAS Paimboeuf before the armistice and flew combat missions.
 They were shipped first to Norfolk, and then Coco Solo, where they were scrapped in October 1919.
 Zodiac VZ-3 was operated by the USN at Paimbœuf during 1918, but was returned to the French in September of that year.
 The Zodiac ZDUS-1 and ZDUS-2 were ordered by the Navy and shipped to the US.
 Never operated by the Navy they were both apparently transferred to the Army, and one, the ZDUS-1, was operated by the Army at Langley Field, where the name was changed to ZD-1 and then to RN-1.
 The RN-1 was rebuilt with a significantly modified and lightened control car and two Liberty engines replacing the Renaults.
 In 1923 the RN-1 was rebuilt at Scott Field (Oklahoma).
 A new 340000 cuft envelope was provided, the control car was further modified and the two Liberty engines were replaced by Packards.
 After four years in service, the RN-1 was placed in storage at Scott Field during 1924 and was eventually scrapped.